ThrashingLaggard/xyDocGen/README.md

   - Adding parameters to output index and/or tree into the console
   - Adding parameters to only output the index or only the tree
   - By using the --info flag output this readme file
+  - Adding a flag to only output the target(s) in the console

 + Upgrades
 - Reading and outputting the remarks